joshnatis/shell-skriptz/README.md

 <pre>render mynote.rmd        #Compiles .rmd file to specified (in meta-data) output file format</pre>

 * Usually when people use RMarkdown they write it and compile it in RStudio.
 If you want to use something else, this is the command you can use to compile your note.
-* *Note: If you want a keyboard shortcut for this in **vim**, I got u.
+* *Note*: If you want a keyboard shortcut for this in **vim**, I got u.
 Just add the following to your `.vimrc` file, or wherever you keep your config:
 `autocmd FileType rmd map ,2 :!echo<space>"require(rmarkdown);<space>render('<c-r>%')"<space>\|<space>R<space>--vanilla<enter>`

-* Now you can simply press `,2` and the .rmd file will compile (don't forget to save your changes beforehand).
+    - Now you can simply press `,2` and the .rmd file will compile (don't forget to save your changes beforehand).

 ## Utilities